rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 The mapper manual lists the functions `world_map_x_pos` and `world_map_y_pos`, which supposedly return the player's x and y positions on the world map.
 The `get_world_map_x_pos` and `get_world_map_y_pos` are included here anyway, because I was unable to get those original functions to work, or even to find any evidence that they existed in game.

-The `set_pipboy_available` will only accept 0 or 1 as an argument.
-Using any other value will cause the function to have no effect.
-Use 0 to disable the pipboy, and 1 to enable it.

 The `get_critter_current_ap` and `set_critter_current_ap` functions should only be used during the target critters turn while in combat.
 Calling them outside of combat typically returns the critters max AP, but don't rely on that behaviour.
 (Specifically, if the critter has never before entered combat, it will probably return the critters base AP ignoring any extra bonuses from perks etc.)

 The **type** value in the weapon knockback functions can be 0 or 1.
 If 0, the value becomes an absolute distance that targets will be knocked back.
 If 1, the value is multiplied by the distance they would normally have been knocked back.
 Weapon knockback modifiers are applied in the order `weapon -> attacker -> target`, so a x2 weapon wielded by an abs 6 attacker hitting a /2 target will knock the target back 3 squares.
 The knockback functions will not override the stonewall perk or knockdowns resulting from criticals. knockback values set on weapons or critters are not saved, and must be reset each time the player reloads.